Restless legs syndrome: Medications

 Both primary and secondary RLS can be worsened by surgery of any kind; however, back surgery or injury can be associated with causing RLS.

-The cause vs. effect of certain conditions and behaviors observed in some patients (ex. excess weight, lack of exercise, depression or other mental illnesses) is not well established.
+The cause vs. effect of certain conditions and behaviors observed in some patients (ex. excess weight, lack of exercise, depression, or other mental illnesses) is not well established.
 Loss of sleep due to RLS could cause the conditions, or medication used to treat a condition could cause RLS.

 Genetics

 More than 60% of cases of RLS are familial and are inherited in an autosomal dominant fashion with variable penetrance.

-Research and brain autopsies have implicated both dopaminergic system and iron insufficiency in the substantia nigra.
-Iron is well understood to be an essential cofactor for the formation of L-dopa, the precursor of dopamine.
+Research and brain autopsies have implicated both the dopaminergic system and iron insufficiency in the substantia nigra.
+Iron is well understood to be an essential cofactor for the formation of L-DOPA, the precursor of dopamine.

 Six genetic loci found by linkage are known and listed below.
-Other than the first one, all of the linkage loci were discovered using an autosomal dominant model of inheritance.
+Other than the first one, all of the linkage loci were discovered using an autosomal dominant inheritance model.